uprial/mine-ctrl-linux/README.md

 * Put an Egg in center and 8 x GUNPOWDER, forge a Creeper spawn egg.

 CustomVillage
-* Find the closest village via https://www.chunkbase.com/apps/village-finder, run /customvillage info
+* Find the closest village via https://www.chunkbase.com/apps/village-finder, `/customvillage info`

 GlobalGamerules
 * Check gamerule minecartMaxSpeed

+LuckPerms
+TBD

+Rails & Chests & Bazookas
+* Check an End Ship has an illusioner
+* Make a bazooka from a Firework and TNT and launch it via crossbow

 TakeAim
 * Summon a Skeleton and a Ghast, take a long distance from them, they should aim at you when you're simultaneously moving and jumping

+Vault
+TBD

 WorldBorder
 * Reach the world border

 WorldEdit
-* Take a wooden axe, pick start via left-click, pick end via right-click, //set sand
+* Take a wooden axe, pick start via left-click, pick end via right-click, `//set sand`

 WorldGuard
-* Take a wooden axe, pick start via left-click, pick end via right-click, /rg claim test
+* Take a wooden axe, pick start via left-click, pick end via right-click, `/rg claim test`

 ### Setup server